 Note: Keep an eye out for your blueberry containers during extreme heat.
 They may need to be watered more than once a day during heat waves.
 Check them in the morning and early evening.

-How To Prune Blueberry Plants for Heavy Yields
+Prune Blueberry Plants for Heavy Yields

 - Cut off old canes that grow from the base with sharp pruning shears or a saw.
 This will create new branch growth, generally yielding more fruit in following seasons.